 Lost Man Reservoir

-There is a shore incline at the break of the trees and you come to an open area alongside a giant creek.
+There is a short incline at the break of the trees and you come to an open area alongside a giant creek.
 It is so beautiful!
 On the one side to the trail you look down to a steep descent to see a rocky creek flowing down the mountain.
 On the other side you are close to a giant smooth creek that is so clear you can see the fish swimming up it.
 The view of the trees, mountains, and creeks is breathtaking!

 Follow the creek up river for the second half of the trail.
 Downside is that you will be out in the sun; there is no shade at all.
 Make sure you wear sunscreen.
 You are at such a high elevation and so close to the sun, that you will burn a lot easier than most times.